aspnet/Blazor.Docs/docs/components/index.md

 ## Component disposal with IDisposable

-If a component implements [IDisposable](/dotnet/api/system.idisposable), the [Dispose method](https://docs.microsoft.com/dotnet/standard/garbage-collection/implementing-dispose) is called to release unmanaged resources when the component is removed from the UI.
-A component can implement `IDisposable` in a C# base class that implements `BlazorComponent`.
+If a component implements [IDisposable](/dotnet/api/system.idisposable), the [Dispose method](https://docs.microsoft.com/dotnet/standard/garbage-collection/implementing-dispose) is called when the component is removed from the UI.
 The following component uses `@implements IDisposable` and the `Dispose` method:

 ```csharp
 @using System